vertexinc/tainex.api/README.md

 # Tax Information Exchange project

+This repository is intentionally public to allow others to use or contribute improvements

 ## How to run

 Git clone this image to your local machine and initiate it from your IDE.